Maintenance Supervisor / Superintendent Salary

 Pay Difference by Location

-For those looking to make money, Maintenance Supervisors in San Francisco enjoy an exceptional pay rate, 57 percent above the national average.
-Maintenance Supervisors can also look forward to large paychecks in cities like San Antonio (+27 percent), San Diego (+26 percent), Chicago (+22 percent), and Houston (+20 percent).
+San Francisco is home to an above-average pay rate for Maintenance Supervisors, 56 percent higher than the national average.
+Maintenance Supervisors will also find cushy salaries in San Antonio (+27 percent), San Diego (+26 percent), Chicago (+21 percent), and Houston (+19 percent).
 The lowest-paying market is Orlando, which sits 18 percent below the national average.
-Employers in Cleveland and New York also lean toward paying below-median salaries (10 percent lower and 6 percent lower, respectively).
+Below-median salaries also turn up in Cleveland and New York (10 percent lower and 6 percent lower, respectively).

 Maintenance Supervisor / Superintendent Reviews